mnielsen/cognitivemedium/_posts/2021-07-22-bitter-lesson.md

 predecessor systems (an earlier version of Deep Blue, Deep Thought, and ChipTest).

-Sutton is correct that Deep Blue was a triump of "massive, deep search".
+Sutton is correct that Deep Blue was a triumph of "massive, deep search".
 But it was also a triumph of expert knowledge of chess.
 It seems to me an example of a hybrid approach: deep domain knowledge _and_ massive search leveraging computational power.

 Jump forward more than two decades, and you have DeepMind's AlphaZero and MuZero systems.
-AlphaZero taught itself to play chess (and Go and Shogi) using self-play; on top of that, MuZero added 57 Atari video games.
-Neither system had hand-engineered features &ndash; they started solely with the rules of the various games.
+AlphaZero taught itself to play chess (and Go and Shogi) using self-play; on top of those games, MuZero added as well 57 Atari video games.
+Neither system had hand-engineered features &ndash;
+they started solely with the rules of the various games.
 And they quickly learned to play many of the games (all?) better than any human being.

 This supports Sutton's contention that: